- See a full list of publications

 His most recent book is Print, Publicity, and Popular Radicalism: The Laurel of Liberty (Cambridge University Press, 2016).
 The research for the book was funded by an AHRC fellowship.
 His previous monograph, Conversable Worlds: Literature, Contention, and Community 1762-1830 (Oxford University Press), based on research funded by a Phillip J. Leverhulme Major Research Fellowship, came out in paperback in 2013.
 During the course of working on the book, he held fellowships at the University of Chicago (2008), the Yale Centre for British Art (2009), and the Australian National University (2009).
 He has also held a visiting fellowship at the University of New Delhi.

 Jon was PI on the Leverhulme Major Project Grant ‘Networks of Improvement’ from 2011 to 2015.
 The project was concerned with the circulation of ideas of all kinds through various networks (regional, national, colonial) in the period and also the construction of ideas of the ‘literary’ in relation to such networks.
 He is presently CI on the AHRC network project ‘Institutions of Literature, 1700-1900,’ run conjointly with Dr. Matthew Sangster at the University of Glasgow.
-Jon is currently on leave as R. Stanton Avery Distinguished Fellow in the Humanities at the Huntington Library, California and Visiting Associate at the California Institute of Technology (2016-17) where he is writing a book based on the research undertaken for the Networks of Improvement project, primarily focussed on the literary cultures of the manufacturing towns of the north during the Industrial Revolution.
+Jon spent 2016-17 as R. Stanton Avery Distinguished Fellow in the Humanities at the Huntington Library, California and Visiting Associate at the California Institute of Technology (2016-17) beginning a book based on the literary cultures of the manufacturing towns of the north during the Industrial Revolution.

 Jon continues to be interested in various individual authors on whom I have written, Barbauld, Blake, Coleridge, Hazlitt, Keats, Wollstonecraft, and Wordsworth among them, but he is generally interested in supervising dissertations on authors across the 1760-1840 period.